Web Browser Troubleshooting

 - Google Chrome (auto-updates, lightning fast, our favorite!)

-- Internet Explorer on Windows (6 might work, 7+ preferred, compatibility mode disabled)
+- Internet Explorer on Windows (6-8 might work but are insecure, 9+, compatibility mode generally disabled)

-In most cases, the web browser that came with your Windows XP, Vista or 7 computer or a relatively recent Macbook should be fine.
-If you are still using Windows 98 or older versions of AOL, you may experience problems without first upgrading.
+In most cases, the web browser that came with your Windows Vista, 7, 8 or 10 computer or a relatively recent Macbook should be fine.
+If you are still using Windows 98, XP or older versions of AOL, you will likely experience problems without first upgrading or installing an alternative browser like Google Chrome.

 The key here is that MotorsportReg.com does not require anything special.
 If you are unable to use our site because of your web browser, you're also missing out at lots of other websites.
 Update or install one of the above and you should have a much better experience on the web.